iOS 12 will share your location with 911 emergency responders

 But the list of countries was short.
 AML was available solely to users in Belgium, Lithuania, New Zealand, Sweden, and the United Kingdom, as well as parts of southern Austria.
 The EENA has estimated that if Apple and Google both supported AML, the European Union alone would save 7,500 lives and 95 billion euros in wasted emergency services over 10 years, though the actual numbers are obviously impossible to determine.

-With RapidSOS support, Apple is apparently getting out ahead of a 2021 U.S. mandate in which the FCC will require carriers to locate callers to within 50 meters at least 80 percent of the time. iOS 12 will be able to exceed that level in the U.S., as iOS 11.3 does with AML.
+With RapidSOS support, Apple is apparently getting out ahead of a 2021 U.S. mandate whereby the FCC will require carriers to locate callers to within 50 meters at least 80 percent of the time. iOS 12 will be able to exceed that level in the U.S., as iOS 11.3 does with AML.